-True wireless earbuds are small, lightweight, and offer excellent comfort for extended listening sessions.
+True wireless earbuds are small, lightweight, and offer excellent comfort for long listening sessions.
 They’re also more suitable for sportspeople who want to bring their music to the gym.

-Their battery life can last up to 7 hours on a single charge (without ANC), and they support fast-charging, too.
+Their battery life can last up to seven hours on a single charge (without ANC), and they support fast charging, too.
 You don’t have to worry if they get sweaty since they come with an IPX4 rating of water resistance.

-When you connect them with an app, you can access features like EQ, High-End Tuning, Transparent Hearing, smart control customizer, and ANC.
+When you connect them with a Sennheiser app, you can access features like EQ, High-End Tuning, Transparent Hearing, smart control customizer, and ANC.

 4. Sennheiser HD 600